roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Storage management-CSI/AEP non-volatile storage volumes/Use AEP in ACK clusters.md

         /dev/pmem0       9076344 36888   9023072   1% /data
         ```

-        The output shows that a PMEM volume is created and mounted to the application pods.
+        The output shows that a PMEM volume is created and mounted to the application pod.